Welcome to the new KidsHealth website! See what is new.

 • back arching after feeds

-• poor sleeping
+• poor sleep

 • poor weight gain

-• long-lasting cough or wheezy breathing
+• a long-lasting cough or wheezy breathing

 References